 CCGA is our foundational observational, case-controlled study with planned five years of longitudinal follow-up.
 The study was used to discover, train, and validate Galleri, and was used alongside the SYMPLIFY study to analyze performance in the symptomatic patient population to support our DAC offering.
 The CCGA study enrolled 15,254 participants, 56% of which had newly diagnosed cancer, inclusive of both early-and late-stage disease, and 44% of which did not have a known cancer diagnosis at the time of enrollment.
-Funding for the CCGA study was provided by us.
 Collaborators included, among others, the Cleveland Clinic, Dana-Farber Cancer Institute, Lahey Hospital and Medical Center, Mayo Clinic, and the US Oncology Network, and no serious adverse events were identified.
-These collaborations were subject to terms generally consistent with industry sponsored studies.
 We completed enrollment of our CCGA study in February 2019, and follow-up with participants is ongoing and expected to continue until 2024.
 The results of CCGA, in conjunction with the results from our PATHFINDER study, supported our launch of Galleri as an LDT in the United States.